long-long-float/AOScript/README.md

 AOScript
 ====

-AOScript is an simple functional language which has C-line syntax.
+AOScript is an simple functional language which has C-like syntax.

 # Build